Crow's Feet: Life As We Age

 Links:

 I think what's really interesting, I have lived a life of caring for others and service.
 I am the oldest of six children, the oldest daughter, and I have been a social worker for forty-seven years and then became an academic.
 And during my lifetime in those careers.
-And in that life, I was able to have the privilege of both the witnessing, and in some occasions, sort of helping people to make a change that made their life better.
+In that life, I was able to have the privilege of both witnessing and on some occasions, sort of helping people to make a change that made their lives better.

 Because in my career as a social worker, I worked pretty extensively in the child welfare system, I worked with literally thousands of people who had experienced trauma.
 And I had seen in my work that people made so many assumptions about my clients based on what they wore, and what they looked like.
 Decisions that had huge power attached, like removing your child.
 And so that was my initial impulse.
 I was going to research and write and study about this.

 But blogging is more creative than academic writing.
 That's for sure.
-And you started your blog in, oh, 2014, about ten years ago, can you tell us how that came about?
+And you started your blog in 2014, about ten years ago.
+Can you tell us how that came about?

-It really began as a way of self care.
-Because in my career as a social worker, one of the ways that I was able to maintain that, for all of those years, was that when I would become burnt out.
+It began as a way of self-care.
+In my career as a social worker, one of the ways that I was able to maintain that, for all of those years, was when I would become burnt out.
 I would step out and do something where I could express my creativity.
-And it might mean taking a class in improvisation, or just something very unrelated or seemingly unrelated, because what I've found over time is that these newer skills and newer perspectives found their way back into my work, and actually made it more creative and bearable than it had been, you know, before.
+And it might mean taking a class in improvisation, or just something very unrelated or seemingly unrelated, because what I've found over time is that these newer skills and newer perspectives found their way back into my work, and made it more creative and bearable than it had been, you know, before.

-You know, I started following the accidental icon around, oh, 2016.
-Certainly my discovering you on Instagram isn't quite the same as a fashion editor.
+You know, I started following Accidental Icon around 2016.
+Certainly, my discovering you on Instagram isn't quite the same as a fashion editor discovering you.

-I think my most favorite time of being “accidental icon” was 2014 to 2017, where I was sort of getting attention, but it was on my own terms.
+I think my favorite time being the Accidental Icon was from 2014 to 2017 when I was sort of getting attention, but it was on my own terms.
 And at this point, too, I had no intention of making money from this, I had no goals about it.
-I was just putting myself in a space where I was meeting new people learning new things.
+I was just putting myself in a space where I was meeting new people and learning new things.

 And you were also on the faculty at Fordham at this time, right?

-So this unbelievable amount of money that was coming in front of me during this three year period.
+So this unbelievable amount of money that was coming in front of me during these three years.
 It was very seductive.
 And I feel like it played upon that vulnerability, that you're not going to be okay in retirement.
 And I kind of lost myself and became this Instagram person who was selling things on Instagram.
 And I was starting progressively in 2019.
-And it really hit me in 2020.
+And it hit me in 2020.
 I was feeling unhappy.
 I was burned out.
-I was, you know, not really enjoying the day today of having to be her.
+I was, you know, not enjoying the day to day of having to be her.

 One of the things I most enjoyed about that time was being able to travel because in my everyday life, I didn't have unlimited funds to spend then on traveling and so I’m grateful to her for giving me that opportunity, but it was at the expense of my values.